Facebook Privacy And Security Issue: Ethical Whistleblowing of 2019

 The US Department of Justice brought charges against him for violating the Espionage Act in June in the same year.
 With the help of Human Rights for Freedom of Speech, Snowden was granted political asylum in Russia till 2020.

-The Director of National Intelligent, James Clapper told to The Washington Post that it “does huge and grave damage to our intelligent capabilities”.
+The Director of National Intelligence, James Clapper told to The Washington Post that it “does huge and grave damage to our intelligent capabilities”.
 American Whistleblower Protection Act works only if it does any good to the government by revealing any fraud committed in either the federal or public sector.

-Former US president Jimmy Carter dubbed him “to violet the laws of America for which he must be responsible”, and, thinks the invasion of human right and privacy of people have gone too far.
+Former US president Jimmy Carter dubbed him “to violet the laws of America for which he must be responsible”, and, thinks the invasion of human rights and privacy of people have gone too far.
 Bill Nelson, the Senator from Florida expressed his view on his webpage saying, “it is an act of treason”.

 In a Gallup poll, 44 per cent suggest it is wrong for the government to record their phone calls and keep them under surveillance while 42 per cent showed disapproval of the act of Snowden.
-A PEW research found that 49 per cent of people think Snowden served the public interest while 44 per cent thought it did not, and 54 per cent people think it was a criminal act as 39 per cent said it was not an act of criminality.
+A PEW research found that 49 per cent of people think Snowden served the public interest while 44 per cent thought it did not, and 54 per cent of people think it was a criminal act as 39 per cent said it was not an act of criminality.

-The YouGov opinion poll shows that “favourable” 40 to 42 per cent down 36 per cent when asked about Snowden’s act, while “unfavourable” line steadily rose from 39 to 41 and ultimately to 42 per cent.
+The YouGov opinion poll shows that the “favourable” 40 to 42 per cent down 36 per cent when asked about Snowden’s act, while the “unfavourable” line steadily rose from 39 to 41 and ultimately to 42 per cent.

 A Wall Street Journal survey found only 11 per cent of respondents found Snowden’s move a “Positive” while 38 per cent views him “Negatively”.
 Stating the act of the government accusing Snowden of violating the Espionage Act Amnesty International said, “States that attempt to stop a person from revealing such unlawful behaviour are flouting the International Law, freedom of expression if fundamental”.